VynDev/LearNN/README.md

+**In development!**

-This is a neural network library made in C++, i created it to learn about neural networks and data science so it may contains errors and/or not being compatible with you OS/Version
+This is a neural network library made in C++, I created it to learn about neural networks and data science so it may contains errors and/or not being compatible with you OS/Version

-## Quick examples
+## Quick usage examples

 ### Solving XOR gate